 - Large moly-copper deposit in a mining-friendly jurisdiction.
 Total Measured and Indicated Resources of 215 million tonnes grading 0.071% Mo and 0.06% Cu, containing 336 Mlbs Mo and 281 Mlbs Cu.
-Mineral resources that are not mineral reserves do not have demonstrated economic viability; - Initial Capital cost: US\$655.9million with payback of 4 years, based on metal prices of \$15/lb Mo and \$2.60/lb Cu.
-Metal recoveries were estimated at 88% for Mo and 84% for Cu; - Low Operating Cost: operating cost of \$US4.12/lb Mo, net of copper credits, 0.84:1 waste to ore strip ratio within an optimized pit containing an additional 7.6 million tonnes of Inferred Resources responsible for \$20M of the NPV; - Excellent infrastructure: Road accessible with a 230kV power grid within 50 km; - Apart from the PEA, recommendations have been made to test known mineralization below the current pit-limiting "Creston Fault" where results such as drill hole EC08-54 returned 241.4m at 0.083% Mo and 0.059% Cu to a depth of 495m in the Red Hill Deep zone.
+Mineral resources that are not mineral reserves do not have demonstrated economic viability; (See updated "Mineral Resource Estimate" below); - Initial Capital cost: US\$655.9million with payback of 4 years, based on metal prices of \$15/lb Mo and \$2.60/lb Cu.
+Metal recoveries were estimated at 88% for Mo and 84% for Cu; - Low Operating Cost: operating cost of \$US4.12/lb Mo, net of copper credits, 0.84:1 waste to ore strip ratio within an optimized pit containing an additional 7.6 million tonnes of Inferred Resources responsible for \$20M of the NPV; - Excellent infrastructure: Road accessible with a 230kV power grid within 50 km;